 What is a fossil?
 How do we learn about life in the past?
 A talk with object handling which emphasizes scientific enquiry and ideas and evidence.
-Some unusual fossils help to build an understanding of why creative thinking is such an important skill for palaeontologists, and why some myths and legends might well be based on fossils.
-This talk is seated throughout.
+We'll investigate how a whole animal can be rebuilt from just a few bones and build an understanding of why creative thinking is such an important skill for palaeontologists.
+We'll also look at why some myths and legends might well be based on fossils.

 |Dinosaur!
 (All, skeletons and movement; teeth; science key skills)

 How have scientific ideas about life in the very distant past changed?
-Using dinosaur fossils as sources of evidence this talk tells the story of Iguanodon and how what we think the animal was like has changed over the past 250 years of its study.
-We also investigate other dinosaurs in the collections including some handling with fossil casts and think about how a whole animal can be rebuilt from just a few bones.
+Using dinosaur fossils as sources of evidence this talk tells the story of Iguanodon and how what we think the animal has changed over the past 250 years of its study.
+We'll also investigate other dinosaurs in the collection including some handling with fossils.

 |Sessions for the Classroom|

 |Ideas and Evidence at the Sedgwick Museum (KS3 science)

 Download as a separate pack including teacher and pupil workbooks from our website.
 This programme includes lesson plans for pre and post-visit activities along with a set of activities to do at the Museum.
 These are all designed to explore the nature and meanings of primary and secondary evidence.
 There is a strong cross-curricular emphasis to all of the activities which include a variety of different approaches and individual, small group and whole class work.
 The programme was devised and put together by teachers from schools in Suffolk working in partnership with the Museum Education Officer and the Secondary Science Consultant from Suffolk County Council.

 Ideas and Evidence at the Sedgwick Museum - Teacher's Booklet